Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Human Preference Score v2

 where $\tau$ is the learned temperature scalar of the CLIP model, and $\theta$ is the parameters in CLIP.
 The predicted preference $\hat{y}_i$ is calculated as:

 $\theta$ is optimized by minimizing the KL-divergence:

-We finetune CLIP-H~\cite{clip} by optimizing $L_{\rm pref}$ on HPD v2 for 4,000 steps with the AdamW optimizer~\cite{adam, adamw}, a learning rate of $3.3\times10^{-6}$, a weight decay of 0.35, a batch size of 128 and a warm-up period of 500 steps, following a cosine learning rate schedule.
-We train the last 20 layers of the CLIP image encoder, and the last 11 layers of the CLIP text encoder.
-Hyper-parameters are determined by Bayesian optimization with the target of accuracy on HPD v2 test set.
+We fine-tune ViT-H/14 trained by OpenCLIP ~\cite{clip, openclip} by optimizing $L_{\rm pref}$ on HPD v2 for 4,000 steps with the AdamW optimizer~\cite{adam, adamw}, a learning rate of $3.3\times10^{-6}$, a weight decay of 0.35, a batch size of 128 and a warm-up period of 500 steps, following a cosine learning rate schedule.
+When fine-tuning a pre-trained model on limited data, a common practice is to freeze or decrease the learning rate of the first few layers~\cite{he2022masked, vasconcelos2022proper, Zhai_2022_CVPR}.
+We train the last 20 layers of the CLIP image encoder and the last 11 layers of the CLIP text encoder.
+Hyper-parameters are determined by Bayesian optimization with the target of accuracy on the HPD v2 test set.